Table of Contents

 The periodic inventory system can be risky for many businesses as stock levels are not up to date, leading to delays in issues being identified, inventory write-offs, and major challenges with inventory forecasting as you don’t always have exact figures on finished goods inventory, or the total stock available for customers to purchase.

 Periodic inventory can also be more prone to human error as it relies on physical inventory audits rather than a more automated system that’s tracked digitally.
 By the time a physical count is completed, there may be inventory reconciliations needed to address stock discrepancies.
 Recordkeeping in a periodic inventory system may also become more time-consuming as your business grows and you add more inventory items.
 You might want to consider ecommerce accounting software and automated methods, such as the perpetual inventory system, if your business is growing fast.

 Think beyond periodic inventory tracking with ShipBob

-ShipBob pushes for a more accurate, real-time approach to inventory management by not only storing your inventory and fulfilling your orders but providing the tools needed to stay ahead.
+ShipBob pushes for a more accurate, real-time approach to inventory management by not only storing your inventory and picking, packing,a and kitting your orders but providing the tools needed to stay ahead.

 “I felt like I couldn’t grow until I moved to ShipBob.
 Our old 3PL was slowing us down.
 Now I am encouraged to sell more with them.
 My CPA even said to me, ‘Thank God you switched to ShipBob.’
 ShipBob provides me clarity and insight to help me make business decisions when I need it, along with responsive customer support.”